alexweiranli/pyAp/README.md

   - Outputs: Apatite stoichiometry (atom per fomula unit); Exchange coefficients for OH-Cl and/or OH-F; H<sub>2</sub>O concentrations in the melt

-* ApREE2O3: a lattice strain-thermodynamic model for calculating melt trace element (including REE) concentrations and oxygen fugacity (*fO<sub>2</sub>*) (following Li et al, in review)
+* ApREE2O3 (coming soon): a lattice strain-thermodynamic model for calculating melt trace element (including REE) concentrations and oxygen fugacity (*fO<sub>2</sub>*) (following Li et al, in review)

   - Inputs:  Trace element concentrations in apatite and melt (be it melt inclusions/groundmass/whole rock)

   - Outputs: Partition coefficients of unmeasured trace elements; oxygen fugacity of the melt (if Eu was measured)

 * More modules will be added in the future (ApTimer - Li et al. 2020 EPSL; ApZone - Li et al. in prep).

 ## Documentation
-Full documentation, further information about the package, and a tutorial for getting started are provided at [pyap.readthedocs.io](https://pyap.readthedocs.io/en/latest/)
+Full documentation, further information about the package, and a tutorial for getting started are provided at [documentation page](https://pyapati.readthedocs.io/en/latest/).

 ## Installation
 pyAp can be installed by running ```python setup.py install``` in the package depository using command lines